sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 }
 ```

 This time we still have state to hold the user's edited values, but we do not copy the back-end data into state.
 We can combine the back-end data with the user state in the render body.
-This is also easier to test because our function no longer has less effects.
+This is also easier to test because our function has less effects.
 If the back-end query is re-run, we retain our unsaved edited values, removing a critical bug.

 My recommendation here is to avoid `useEffect` as much as possible.
 In general, don't use it to set derived state, and don't use it do mapping.
 Instead of using it to fetch back-end data, look at a robust query library that provides hooks like React Query, SWR, or Apollo client.

-Sometimes `useEffect` is necessary, but consider it a last resort when all other options aren't possible.
+Sometimes `useEffect` is necessary, but consider it a last resort when other options aren't possible.

 ### Extreme variant — effect chain hell